manolino/vilfredo-setup/INSTALL.rst

     ######################
     wget https://raw.githubusercontent.com/fairdemocracy/vilfredo-setup/master/database.sql
     # Enter MySQL command line prompt (please enter your MySQL root password to proceed)
-    # Replace "vilfredo" with the name of the database you want to use for Vilfredo installation
+    # Replace "vilfredo_nightly" with the name of the database you want to use for Vilfredo installation
-    # Replace "vilfredo_mysql_password" with your chosen "vilfredo" user MySQL password
+    # Replace "vilfredo_mysql_password" with your chosen "vilfredo_nightly" user MySQL password
     mysql -u root -p
     DROP DATABASE IF EXISTS $NAME;
     CREATE DATABASE $NAME;